I Hate Being Hungry While Losing Weight

 Inadequate sleep can interfere with two hormones called ghrelin and leptin.
 Lack of sleep causes your body to make more ghrelin and shuts off the production of leptin.
 This is a problem, because ghrelin, nicknamed the "hunger hormone," signals to your body that you're hungry, even when you're not.

-On the other hand, leptin tells your body that you're full.
-Be aware, if ghrelin is high and leptin is low, you'll feel hungry all the time.
-Try to get at least eight hours of sleep every night, but along with that, make sure it's quality sleep.
-Stop using any technology at least an hour before bedtime and make sure your room is dark, quiet and free from interruptions.
+Leptin, on the other hand, tells your body that you're full.
+If ghrelin is high and leptin is low, you'll feel hungry all the time.
+Try to get at least eight hours of sleep a night, but make sure it's good quality sleep.
+Stop using technology at least an hour before bedtime and make sure your room is dark, quiet and uninterrupted.

 Write It Down